VR-API-Integration/personnel-file-api-documentation/docs/pages/guides/overview/guides_usage_limits.md

 tags: [getting_started, troubleshooting]
 keywords: api, library, api policies
 last_updated: 2026-07-27
-summary: "We apply usage limits to ensure the availability of our services to all parties interacting with Youforce.
+summary: "We apply usage limits to ensure the availability of our services to all parties interacting with Personnel File.
 These usage limits depend on your subscription."
 sidebar: guides_sidebar
 permalink: guides_usage_limits.html
 folder: guides/overview